TheOdinProject/curriculum/javascript/path.md

     /jq_basics.md
 5. PROJECT: Messing with the DOM
     /project_jq_basics.md
+9. Additional Helpful Stuff
+    /additional_stuff.md

+## Events and Effects

+### Description
+Events drive just about everything you'll do with Javascript in the browser.
+We'll take a closer look at how they work and the kinds of things that they allow you to do.

 6. Working with Events and Effects
     /events_effects.md
 7. PROJECT: jQuery and the DOM